-In particular, the Museo Diffuso dei 5 Sensi Sciacca focuses on the identities and the competencies of the people living in the area by involving them in horizontal and circular economy approaches for responsible and sustainable tourism.
-The result is the building of a local community engaged in the sustainable and responsible development of its territory that welcomes the tourists as "temporary citizens".
-This case also shows how a community no profit cooperative, in only two years, has become a community network engaging more than 55 local entities.
+In particular, the Museo Diffuso dei 5 Sensi Sciacca focuses on the identities of the people living in the area by involving them in horizontal and circular economy approaches for responsible and sustainable tourism.
+The result is f a local community engaged in its territory's sustainable and responsible development.
+This case also shows how a non-profit community cooperative, in only two years, has become a community network engaging more than 55 local entities.